 About me

 I am a computer engineering student with a strong interest in Linux and other Unix-like operating systems, with a particular focus on optimization, efficiency, and low-level system programming.
 I enjoy reading kernel documentation and learning about low-level optimizations and the clever tricks that have been used to make the most of limited hardware.
-I am currently working on creating my own Linux distribution and writing documentation on various topics related to the Linux internals and other low-level systems programming topics, such as network programming(XDP) and the use of languages like C and x86 assembly.
+I am currently working as a linux kernel engineer and I like writing documentation on various topics related to the Linux internals and other low-level systems programming topics, such as Linux kernel networking internals and user space networking interfaces.
 Overall, I have a passion for exploring and learning about the inner workings of low-level systems and finding ways to optimize and improve their performance.

 Github: https://github.com/xeome